nils-eilers/NODISKEMU/README.md

 An example configuration file named "config-example" is provided with the source code, as well as abridged files corresponding to the release binaries.
-If you want to compile NODISKEMU for a custom hardware you may have to edit config.h too to change the port definitions.
+If you want to compile NODISKEMU for a custom hardware you may have to edit arch-config.h too to change the port definitions.